newmatik/EsoCore/website/docs/edgesentinel-core.md

-# Hardware Requirements
+# Hardware: Core

-This document defines the hardware specifications, component requirements, and compliance standards for the EdgeSentinel edge monitoring device.
+This document defines the hardware specifications for the EdgeSentinel Core device - the central processing and connectivity hub of the EdgeSentinel monitoring platform.

 ---